-- ExportCSV adds the export to CSV Icon (Detail mode only). - ExportIQY adds the export to IQY Icon (Detail mode only). - ViewMode adds the icon to change to graphical mode or when in graphical mode, adds the icon to change to detail mode.
+- ExportIQY adds the export to IQY Icon (Detail mode only).
+This button enables you to export the report as an Internet Query file, which allows a live link to the report when viewed using Microsoft Excel. - ViewMode adds the icon to change to graphical mode or when in graphical mode, adds the icon to change to detail mode.
 A corresponding mode must exist in the object. - NavBar adds the right side navigation options (detail mode only).